dargaCode/ApartmentDescriptionHighlights/README.md

 ## Overview

 Take a detailed description of an apartment, and a search query.
-Use them to generate a shorter description made of only relevant highlights.
+Use them to generate a shorter highlight snippet made of only relevant phrases.

 ## Usage

 Run `Node app.js` from the base directory to run the example in that file.

-The file `constants/example-descriptions.js` includes some example apartment descriptions to query against.
+The file `constants/example-descriptions.js` includes some more example apartment descriptions to query against.

 ## Example